makenew/pypackage/README.rst

 Secrets for Optional GitHub Actions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The version, format, and generate GitHub actions
+The version, format, generate, and semantic-release GitHub actions
 require a user with write access to the repository
 including access to read and write packages.
 Set these additional secrets to enable the action: